Daniel-Wata/mercadolivre-coupon-AI-agent/README.md

 The workflow follows these steps:

+When a new message is received in the sales group:

 1. Gets wishlist items from database
 2. Checks if the message contains a Mercado Livre sale
 3. Extracts any coupons from the message